danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

-# lesson 1 - convenience libraries
+# lesson 1 - renaming modules

 In recent versions of Cabal, there is a new `mixins` section that allows us to rename modules from our dependencies (it also allows us to rename signatures,